xquiet/urpmex/README.md

 ---------------

 *urpm-downloader* was inspired by yum-downloader.
 It can download both source and binary rpms from the repositories.
-Currently it works only with _HTTP_ repositories, ftp and rsync support are in progress.
+Currently it works only with _HTTP_ repositories, ftp and rsync support are work in progress.

-It's still a prototype so it may suffer of ugly bugs.
+Use all of these tools at your own risk.

 copyrights
 ----------

-(C) 2012-2013 by Matteo Pasotti <matteo@mageia.it>
+(C) 2012-2013 by Matteo Pasotti <matteo@mageia.org>